bustatu/RaylibPong/README.md

 The first command will clone in the lastest C++ bindings and targeted version of raylib, copy across any relevant header files into `/includes`, and build a static library file from them, placing it in `/lib`.
 The second command then compiles, runs and cleans up your project using the source code in `/src/main.cpp`.

-*If a window pops up, congratulations, you've successfully built the project and you can now start programming your game!*
+*If a window pops up, congratulations, you've successfully built the project and you can now play the game!*

 ## Using This Template
 Now that you have the project setup and compiling on your system, it's time to start programming!
 If you aren't already familliar with [raylib](https://github.com/raysan5/raylib), we recommend looking over [this awesome cheatsheet](https://www.raylib.com/cheatsheet/cheatsheet.html) which lists every function, struct and macro available in the raylib C library.
 If you want specifics on how to use the C++ bindings, then you should check out the [raylib-cpp](https://github.com/robloach/raylib-cpp) repo, which nicely explains how the bindings work and contains [raylib's examples ported to C++](https://github.com/RobLoach/raylib-cpp/tree/master/examples).